-Google’s expanded the Android Q beta, but owners of Galaxy smartphones and tablets are out of luck.
+The Android Q beta is available for several popular devices, but owners of Samsung’s Galaxy smartphones and tablets are out of luck.
 With questions about a potential Samsung Galaxy Android Q beta starting to popup, we want to take you through what you need to know right now.

 Earlier this year, Google confirmed the next version of Android dubbed Android Q. The company then released an Android Q beta for the Pixel, Pixel XL, Pixel 2, Pixel 2 XL, Pixel 3, and Pixel 3 XL.

-At Google I/O, the company went into more detail about Android Q, also known as Android 10, outlining some of the features coming with the release later this year.
+At Google I/O, the company went into more detail about Android Q, also known as Android 10, outlining some of the features coming with the new operating system later this year.

 Google also confirmed some new Android Q beta details including a new batch of devices that are now part of the early beta program.

-Unsurprisingly, Samsung Galaxy phones and tablets aren’t part of the first beta program which means the first Galaxy Android Q beta update is probably several months away.
+Unsurprisingly, Samsung Galaxy phones and tablets aren’t part of this beta program which means the first Galaxy Android Q beta update is probably several months away.

 With that in mind, here’s a look at what you need to know about the Android Q beta if you own a Samsung Galaxy smartphone or slate.